Mould Remediation and Drywall Replacement Services in Richmond, BC

 - Damaged material disposal in sealed bags

-Mold-affected drywall gets removed in sections rather than torn apart randomly.
+Mould-affected drywall gets removed in sections rather than torn apart randomly.
 This method minimizes airborne spore contamination throughout your home.

 HEPA vacuums clean exposed framing and surrounding surfaces.
 Antimicrobial treatments eliminate remaining spores on wood studs and adjacent materials.

-Drywall Mold Remediation Process Overview
+Drywall Mould Remediation Process Overview

-Phase 1: Assessment and Planning
+Phase 1: Assessment and planning

 - Damage evaluation and scope determination